nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The UI component:
 * Executes user commands using the `Logic` component.
-* Listens for changes to `Model` data so that the UI can be updated with the modified data.
+* Listens for changes to `Model` data so that the UI can be updathed wit the modified data.

 #### **3.2.1.
 Upcoming Tab** <a name="upcoming-tab"></a>